adlnet/CATAPULT/docs/cts/index.markdown

 This tutorial will guide you through your first steps using the Catapult CTS.
 It covers signing in, importing a course, starting a conformance test, and launching assignable units (AUs).
 Before working through this tutorial, you should have access to an instance of the CTS web application.
 If there is not a hosted instance available for your use, you may wish to host a local instance on your own computer.
-See the [CTS deployment guide](#) for more information.
+See the [CTS README file](https://github.com/adlnet/CATAPULT/blob/main/cts/README.md) for more information.

 ### Signing In